Sutherland line closure for points installation, December 2018

 Sunday 23rd March 2019

-Spoil from the South Hill worksite was dumped here and then leveled out to give a smooth transition from the soil to the new concreted track level.
+Excess spoil from the South Hill track relay was dumped here and then leveled out to give a smooth transition from the previous ground level to the new concreted track level.
 Now the gardening team will take over, plant new turf and get the grass growing; giving the area a finished appearence

 In December last year (2018), a new set of points were installed near the TAFE crossing.
 This project was completed to a point that allowed the line to be reopened for traffic, but it was not completed.